 Beloved by all, including his family (a wife and two children), his life was cut dramatically short by cancer when he died in 1990.
 A small group of friends, colleagues, educators and fans (yes, fans) established the Warren “Billy” Cherry Scholarship Fund in 1993.
 Today, the fund has made financing a college education a little easier for over 164 Evanston Township High School graduates.

-Recently, Dr. Eric Witherspoon, Superintendent of Evanston Township High School, shared the following statement with the ETHS student body following the 2016 presidential election.
+Dr. Eric Witherspoon, Superintendent of Evanston Township High School, shared the following statement with the ETHS student body following the 2016 presidential election.
+These ethics reflect those of the Warren Cherry Scholarship Fund.

 We believe that his message is an eloquent statement of the values that underlie the Warren Cherry Scholarship Fund as well as those that are embodied by ETHS.